ShreeVakthi18/EvoSec-Evolution-Aware-Adaptive-Cyber-Defense/validation/TEST_RESULTS.md

 After the adaptive risk engine classified the session as **ATTACKER**, subsequent requests to protected endpoints were automatically denied.

-The framework successfully prevented access to sensitive resources by returning an HTTP 403 response with an **Access Denied** message, demonstrating adaptive protection of critical application assets.
+The framework successfully prevented access to sensitive resources by returning an HTTP 403 response, demonstrating adaptive protection of critical application assets.

 ### API Response